Meadowlarke/Bibliography/Bibliography.md

 -: Chris Washburne mentions singing a line to communicate it to other players while in the middle of a performance. #Z: Put this in as is.

-136: The decline in the popularity of the _moña._ #The _moña_ has seen a decline since the "classic" salsa era of 1965-1978.
+136: The decline in the popularity of the _moña._ #Z: The _moña_ has seen a decline since the "classic" salsa era of 1965-1978.
 This is due to the increased importance of the star status of the singer, modern studio techniques of overdubing (thus removing the posibiltiy of any group improvisation,) and the sense of a need to conform to recorded versions of the song while performing live.

 136: Solo improvisation. #Z: In modern Latin music solos tend to happen in the longer _montuno_ section, which can be extended indefinately by solos and the inclcusion of mambos and _moñas._